Does Vinegar Effectively Kill Pink Mold? - A Comprehensive Guide

 How can I improve ventilation in my bathroom to prevent pink mold?

-Yes, if you want to enhance ventilation, consider installing an exhaust fan, keeping windows open when possible, and using a dehumidifier to reduce moisture levels.
+To boost ventilation, think about installing an exhaust fan, keeping windows open when you can, and using a dehumidifier to lower moisture levels.